 #13 Movie Review

 Movies can be more than a fun pastime.
-A lot of people are incredibly passionate about movies.
+Many people are incredibly passionate about movies.

 #14 Voice Dubbing (Comedy)

-Known for you sense of humor and comedic timing, but feel too shy to get on stage and perform stand-up?
+Are you known for your sense of humor and comedic timing, but feel too shy to get on stage and perform stand-up?
 Comedic voice dubbing may be an excellent way to express your comedy creativity without having to face your fears and the dreaded stage-fright.
 Find clips of people, animals, or even inanimate objects and have fun with it!

-And if you're wondering whether or not a channel like this can take off, check out Bad Lip Reading boasting over 8 million subscribers!
+And if you're wondering whether a channel like this can take off, check out Bad Lip Reading boasting over 8 million subscribers!